What does it mean to have a temporary contract with Adams?

 Temporary worker - ie. you have a temporary contract with Adams

-Working as a temporary worker on a temporary contract, through a recruitment agency is very common in the Netherlands.
+Working as a temporary worker through a recruitment agency is very common in the Netherlands.
 It is often the first step to a long-term career with a company.
 Alternatively, it could be a short-term arrangement to work on a project or assignment that lasts a few weeks or months.
 The company will offer you a job performing work for them, usually on their premises, but the company will ask Adams to be your employer and pay your salary.

 If you work as a temporary employee with Adams it means that Adams Multilingual Recruitment is your legal employer.
 You will sign a contract of employment with us and we will be responsible for paying your salary, taxes, social premiums etc. However, you will be performing work for one of our clients.
 The client will determine where you will work, what hours you work and what tasks you will do even though Adams is your employer.
 You will need to complete a timesheet weekly or monthly stating how many hours you have worked for the company, have it signed by your manager, submit it to Adams and we will pay your salary and ensure that all the taxes and other deductions are made as according to Dutch laws and regulations.